siuangie91/react-dragdrop/README.md

 ### Implementation
 1. Feature is implemented using the HTML5 `draggable` property.
 2. Dummy data are stored in `src/data/projects.json`.
-    - Currently, the data only have one property, `name`.
-This is because I may add other properties later on.
 3. I used the [`Context` API](https://reactjs.org/docs/context.html) to manage shared state between the input field (`ProjectInput`) and the task-list display (`ProjectsContainer`).
 4. Task editing was done by making the `span` containing the project node name `contenteditable` and `focus`ing the cursor into the `span`. `contenteditable` is reset to `false` on `blur` and the new project name is saved.